Skip to content

 After you’ve aligned your blades, the first step is to give them a thorough cleaning.
 Tiny hair clippings, skin cells, and styling product residue can get trapped between the teeth of the blades, which can cause them to drag and pull.
 Over time, this buildup can even lead to rust, which will ruin your perfect alignment.
 Use a small, stiff brush to sweep away any debris from the blades.
 For a deeper clean and proper sanitation, use a blade wash or a disinfectant spray designed for clippers.
 This simple habit not only ensures your tool performs at its best but also maintains a professional standard of hygiene for every client who sits in your chair.

-How and When to Oil Your Trimmer
+The Right Way to Oil Your Trimmer

 Oiling your blades is a non-negotiable step for keeping your trimmers in prime condition.
 Oil lubricates the metal, reducing friction between the moving top blade and the stationary bottom blade.
 This simple action keeps the blades from overheating, prevents them from becoming dull too quickly, and ensures a smooth, effortless cut.
 After cleaning your blades, apply two or three small drops of clipper oil across the top of the blade—one on each corner and one in the middle.
 Turn the trimmer on for a few seconds to let the oil spread evenly.
 You should get into the habit of oiling your blades after every few uses to keep your professional tools working flawlessly.

-Do a Final Test Cut Before Use
+Always Do One Final Test Cut

 Before you bring your freshly adjusted trimmer to a client’s hairline, you need to do one final check.
 This is a critical safety step that gives you peace of mind and protects your clients from nicks and irritation.
 Turn the trimmer on and gently test it on a non-sensitive area, like the back of your hand or your inner arm.
 The blades should cut smoothly without scratching, biting, or pulling at the skin.
 If you feel any discomfort, your blades are likely set too close and need a minor readjustment.
 This quick test takes only a few seconds but confirms your tool is perfectly tuned and ready for professional use, ensuring both safety and a superior cut.